ropable/archivy-site/data/data/Books/16-Code_Complete.md

 Different levels of design:

-# Software system
+1. Software system
-# Division into subsystems/packages (Jira: components?)
+1. Division into subsystems/packages
-# Division into classes within packages
+1. Division into classes within packages
-# Division into data and functions within classes
+1. Division into data and functions within classes
-# Internal function design
+1. Internal function design